jrcain-usgs/asc-public-docs/docs/getting-started/software-management/contributing-with-git.md

 ## Prerequisites

-### Programming Language
+### Programming

-Before contributing, you should have a basic understanding of the language a program is written in.
+Before contributing, you should have an understanding of programming and of the language a program is written in.
 For example, ISIS is written in c++, and ALE is written in Python.
+If you don't know how to program, you might still be able to contribute by writing documentation or finding issues.

 ### Installing Git